 - fstype (mandatory): a string providing the filesystem type.
 See below for valid values. - grow (optional): a boolean marking this volume (partition) as growable.
 When a volume is growable it will take any available space remaining in the volume group after all the other volumes catered for.
-You can only have 1 growable partition in the logical volume. - label (optional): a string providing a label for this volume - mountPoint (mandatory): a string providing the mount point of the volume. - name (mandatory): a string providing the name of the volume.
+You can only have 1 growable partition in the logical volume. - label (optional): a string providing a label for this volume - mountPoint (mandatory): a string providing the mount point of the volume. - name (mandatory): a string providing the name of the volume. - size (mandatory): an integer providing the size of the volume.
+Note that the sum of all the volumes cannot be greater than the total size provided in the volumeGroups. - vg_name (mandatory): a string providing the name of the volume group this logical volume is using

-- size (mandatory): an integer providing the size of the volume.
-Note that the sum of all the volumes cannot be greater than the total size provided in the volumeGroups. - vg_name (mandatory): a string providing the name of the volume group this logical volume is using volumeGroups Within a partitioning section, the volumeGroups sub-section describes a volume group in the partitioning table.
-A volume group creates a pool of disk space from a collection of disks or partitions.
-This volume group can then be partitioned via a logical volumes.
+Available Filesystem Types

-Available Filesystem Types The following are valid filesystem types used with the fstype key:
+The following are valid filesystem types used with the fstype key:

 - Extended

 - ext2

 - ext3

 - ext4

 - NTFS

 - FAT16

 - FAT32

 - jfs

 - linux-swap

 - lvm2

 - unformated

 - xfs